 The situation on the goldfields was tense as police regularly ran ‘licence hunts’ to track down diggers who hadn’t paid their fees.
 The miners claimed the police were extorting money, accepting bribes and imprisoning people without due process.

-On the 17 October, a large group of 5000 men and women gathered to discuss the case.
+On the 17 October 1854 about 5,000 men and women gathered to discuss the case.
 They decided to appeal the decision, but after the dispersal of the crowd, a small group decided to set fire to the Eureka Hotel.
 Having done so, they were arrested by police.

 Then the company gathered timber from the nearby mineshafts and created a stockade.

 The police arrested and detained 113 of the miners.
-Eventually, 13 were taken to Melbourne to stand trial.
-Governor Hotham called for a Goldfields Commission of Enquiry on 7 December, but the citizens of Victoria were opposed to what the government had done in Ballarat and one by one the 13 leaders of the rebellion were tried by jury and released.
+Eventually 13 were taken to Melbourne to stand trial.
+Governor Hotham called for a Goldfields Commission of Enquiry on 7 December 1854, but the citizens of Victoria were opposed to what the government had done in Ballarat and one by one the 13 leaders of the rebellion were tried by jury and released.

-In March, the Commission of Enquiry released their recommendations.
-The licence fee was removed, replaced by an export duty and a nominal £1 per year miners’ right.
+In March 1855 the Commission of Enquiry released its recommendations.
+The licence fee was removed, replaced by an export duty and a nominal £1 per year miner's right.
 Half the police on the goldfields were sacked and one warden replaced the multitude of gold commissioners (who had issued the licences), many of whom were corrupt.

 Twelve new members were added to the Victorian Legislative Council, four appointed by the Queen and eight elected by those diggers who held a miner’s right.
 One of these members was Peter Lalor who had survived the Eureka clash but had been wounded in the left arm, which was later amputated.